lyteword/chspurgeon-tod/volume-2/psalm-41.md

 **Verse 9.** *Mine own familiar friend.* He who, on visiting me, continually saluted me with the kiss of love and veneration, and the usual address: peace be to thee. *Hermann Venema.*

 **Verse 9.** *Which did eat of my beard.* If the same sentiment prevailed among the Hebrews, which prevails at the present day among the Bedouin Arabs, of sacred regard to the person and property of one with whom they have eaten bread and salt, the language is very forcible. *Hath lifted up his heel*: a metaphor drawn from the horse, which attacks with its heel.
-This language may well have been used by our Saviour, in Joh 13:18, in the way of rhetorical illustration or emphasis. *George R. Noyes, D.D.*
+This language may well have been used by our Saviour, in Joh 13:18, in the way of rhetorical illustration or emphasis. *George R. Noyes, D. D.*

 **Verse 9.** *Hath lifted up his heel against me.* In this phrase he seems to allude to a beast's kicking at his master by whom he is fed, or the custom of men's spurning at or trampling upon those that are cast down on the ground, in a way of despite and contempt. *Arthur Jackson.*